Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 ### Planning a directory structure

 A minimal set of files must be present and structured in a specific manner inside the directory to be considered a NASSA module.
-These files must be named following exactly [NASSA schema](https://github.com/Archaeology-ABM/NASSA-schema).
+These files must be named following the [NASSA schema](https://github.com/Archaeology-ABM/NASSA-schema) exactly.
 The minimal set is:

 ```
 YYYY-SURNAME-001 (module root)